darklordabc/Legends-of-Dota-Redux/README.md

 ###Current Features###
  - Picking Interface
- - Basic Option Selection Interface
+ - Basic Option Selection Interfacemet
- - Basic Banning Interface (You can ban skills)
- - Unlimited skill selection time
- - Option to have between 4 and 6 slots
- - Option to have between 0 and 6 regular abilities
  - Option to have between 0 and 6 ultimate abilities
  - Option to change starting level
  - Option to enable easy mode